Deathbringer98/Minecraft-Hack-Package/README.md

 # Minecraft-Hack-Package
-A Minecraft hack package comments explaining code
+A Minecraft hack package with comments explaining the code

 ## SpeedHack Class:
 This class is responsible for manipulating the player's speed within predefined limits.
 It randomly alters the speed slightly to make the changes less noticeable while ensuring it stays within a safe range between a defined maximum and minimum speed.
 It also includes functionality to toggle the speed hack on and off.